-Investors considering their US allocation in 2020 may feel nervous about the macroeconomic and political crosswinds blowing across the investment landscape.
+There’s no such thing as a bad question.
+Especially in a year like 2020 when investors are feeling nervous about the macroeconomic and political crosswinds blowing across the investment landscape.

 “We have seen a tale of two economies in the U.S.: a weak industrial sector but a reasonably healthy domestic economy, thanks largely to a resilient U.S. consumer sector,” adds Spence.